Aha! (company)

-Aha! is a cloud-based software company that provides product development software for companies in the United States and internationally.
+Aha! is a cloud-based software company that provides product management software for companies in the United States and internationally.
 Aha! offers Software-as-a-Service (SaaS) products for organizations to set strategy, ideate, plan, showcase, build, and launch new products and enhancements.

 The Aha! suite of products cater to Product managers (PMs), engineers, and product development teams involved in innovation management programs, portfolio management, product marketing, and operations.
 These tools aim to streamline the process of bringing ideas from concept to market, helping product builders go from discovery to delivery.

 As of 2024, more than one million product builders reportedly use the Aha! suite of products.

 Capabilities

 Aha! is a software suite designed to support users in their approach to developing and delivering products and services.
-The suite includes tools such as Aha!
+The suite includes Aha!
 Roadmaps, Aha!
 Discovery, Aha!
 Ideas, Aha!
 Whiteboards, Aha!
-Knowledge, Aha!
+Builder, Aha!
+Develop, Aha!
 Teamwork, and Aha!
-Develop.

-The platform aims to facilitate the product development process, offering functionalities that allow teams to collaboratively conceptualize, capture ideas, devise product strategies, manage agile development, and introduce new features to the market.

-Aha! claims their software enables users to establish links between strategic goals and tasks, create visual roadmaps outlining future plans, and monitor business objectives during product management and development.
+Knowledge.

 Aha! offers integration with Jira, GitHub, Azure DevOps Server, Pivotal Tracker, Trello, FogBugz, Jellyfish, Redmine, Zendesk, Salesforce, Google Analytics, and Slack and has a rest-based API.

-Through its subsidiary, Aha!
-Apps, they allow integration into Microsoft cloud services thanks to the extended partner agreement.

 They also offer mobile applications for iPhone and Android and are partners with Microsoft, GitHub and HP.